High-dimensional Linear Regression for Dependent Data with Applications to Nowcasting: Empirical Analysis

-We consider the problem of predicting the growth rate of U.S. quarterly gross domestic product (GDP).
-In addition, nine (9) macroeconomic variables with different sampling frequencies are also available.
+We consider the problem of predicting the growth rate of the U.S. quarterly gross domestic product (GDP).
+In addition, nine macroeconomic variables with different sampling frequencies are available.
 The data are obtained from the St. Louis Federal Reserve Economic Data website.
 The predictive regression used is

-where $a$ and $B_l$ are nonnegative integers, $y_i$ is the growth rate (first difference of natural logarithm) of U.S. quarterly seasonally adjusted real GDP and $z_{l,\cdot}$'s are the high-frequency covariates with frequency $m_l$, e.g., $m_l=3$ for monthly data.
-The nine covariates considered in this study are: $z_{1,\cdot}$ is the change of monthly civilian unemployment rates, $z_{2,\cdot}$ is the growth rate of monthly all employees total payrolls, $z_{3,\cdot}$ is the growth rate of monthly industrial production total index, $z_{4,\cdot}$ is the growth rate of monthly consumer price index, $z_{5,\cdot}$ is the growth rate of monthly Moody's Seasoned Baa Corporate Bond Yields, $z_{6,\cdot}$ is the change of daily 3-Month Treasury Bill Secondary Market Rate, $z_{7,\cdot}$ is the change of daily 10-Year Treasury Constant Maturity Rate, $z_{8,\cdot}$ is the change of daily NASDAQ Composite Index, and $z_{9,\cdot}$ is the change of daily Wilshire 5000 Total Market Full Cap Index.
+where $a$ and $B_l$ are nonnegative integers, $y_i$ is the growth rate (first difference of natural logarithm) of U.S. quarterly seasonally adjusted real GDP, and $z_{l,\cdot}$ are high-frequency covariates with frequency $m_l$, for example, $m_l=3$ for monthly data.
+The nine covariates considered in this study are as follows: $z_{1,\cdot}$ is the change of monthly civilian unemployment rates; $z_{2,\cdot}$ is the monthly growth rate of all employees' total payrolls; $z_{3,\cdot}$ is the growth rate of the monthly industrial production total index; $z_{4,\cdot}$ is the growth rate of the monthly consumer price index; $z_{5,\cdot}$ is the growth rate of the monthly Moody's Seasoned Baa Corporate Bond Yields; $z_{6,\cdot}$ is the change in the daily 3-Month Treasury Bill Secondary Market Rate; $z_{7,\cdot}$ is the change in the daily 10-Year Treasury Constant Maturity Rate; $z_{8,\cdot}$ is the change in the daily NASDAQ Composite Index; and $z_{9,\cdot}$ is the change in the daily Wilshire 5000 Total Market Full Cap Index.
 The transformations of all variables are based on those of \citet{stock2002}.
-Note that all the data are seasonally adjusted if necessary, and the explanatory variables are monthly or daily data.
-For daily variables $z_{6,\cdot}$ and $z_{7,\cdot}$, we only use data of the first 16 trading days in a month.
-For daily variables $z_{8,\cdot}$ and $z_{9,\cdot}$, we only use data of the first 15 trading days.
-The sampling period was from January 1980 to February 2017, but the prediction origin started with the second quarter of 2013 and ended with the first quarter of 2017.
+Note that all data are seasonally adjusted, if necessary, and the explanatory variables are monthly or daily data.
+For daily variables $z_{6,\cdot}$ and $z_{7,\cdot}$, we use data of the first 16 trading days in a month.
+For daily variables $z_{8,\cdot}$ and $z_{9,\cdot}$, we use data of the first 15 trading days.
+The sampling period was January 1980 to February 2017, but the prediction origin started with the second quarter of 2013, and ended with the first quarter of 2017.
+There was no trading activity during weekends and holidays, and there exist some missing data in the trading activities.
+Trading days for each month vary.
+We choose the first 15 or 16 trading days, simply because they are the minimum number of trading days available for each month (mainly February).